$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Optimal- approximation of linear quadratic-output systems by multivariate rational interpolation

-How does the $\CH_2$-optimality framework prescribed by Theorem~\ref{thm:lqoH2OptInterpolationCons} compare with analogous interpolation-based optimality frameworks in the approximation of \LTI{} and other weakly nonlinear classes of dynamical systems?
-As with the $\CH_2$-optimal model reduction of \LTI{}~\cite{GugAB08,VanGPA08}, bilinear~\cite{FlaG15}, and quadratic-bilinear~\cite{CaoEtal22} systems, the optimal interpolation points from Theorem~\ref{thm:lqoH2OptInterpolationCons} are the \emph{mirror images of the reduced model poles reflected across the imaginary axis}; the optimal tangential directions are the residue directions~\cref{eq:resComponents} associated with these poles.
-Furthermore, the conditions in~\cref{eq:H2OptConds} provide a satisfying generalization of the interpolatory (Meier-Luenberger) $\CH_2$-optimality conditions~\cite{MeiL67,GugAB08} to the \LQO{} setting.
-Indeed, if one takes $\BM$ and $\BMr$ in~\cref{eq:lqoSys} and~\cref{eq:lqoSysRed} to be appropriately-defined zero matrices, then the quadratic-output transfer functions $\BG_2$ and $\BGtwored$ vanish, and the conditions in~\cref{eq:H2OptConds} reduce to the familiar interpolation-based first-order optimality conditions~\cref{eq:ltiH2OptimalInterpolationCons} from \LTI{}-\MOR{}.
+How does the $\CH_2$-optimality framework prescribed by~\Cref{thm:lqoH2OptInterpolationCons} compare with analogous interpolation-based optimality frameworks in linear and nonlinear model reduction?
+As with the $\CH_2$-optimal model reduction of \LTI{}~\cite{GugAB08,VanGPA08}, bilinear~\cite{FlaG15}, and quadratic-bilinear~\cite{CaoEtal22} systems, the optimal interpolation points from~\Cref{thm:lqoH2OptInterpolationCons} are the \emph{mirror images of the reduced model poles reflected across the imaginary axis}; the optimal tangential directions are the residue directions~\cref{eq:resComponents} associated with these poles.
+Moreover, when applied to a pair of \LTI{} systems with only linear outputs, then the quadratic-output transfer functions $\BG_2$ and $\BGtwored$ vanish, and \Cref{thm:lqoH2OptInterpolationCons} yields the familiar interpolation-based first-order optimality conditions~\cref{eq:ltiH2OptimalInterpolationCons} from \LTI{}-\MOR{}.
 Alternatively, the mixed-multipoint tangential conditions in~\cref{eq:H2OptConds} can be viewed as respecting the external Volterra series representation~\cref{eq:lqoConv} of the underlying system.
 This is referred to as \emph{multipoint Volterra series interpolation} in the $\CH_2$-optimal \MOR{} of bilinear and quadratic-bilinear systems; see~\cite{FlaG15,Fla12} and~\cite{CaoEtal22} for further details.